JCSDA/jedi-docs/docs/jedi-components/oops/applications/ensemble-applications.rst

 How to run an Ensemble Application
 ----------------------------------

 Like all the other applications in OOPS, the Ensemble Application takes a yaml file as argument.
-The yaml file for this application differs from the typical yaml files in that it will be a **list of yaml files**, see the :ref:`example below <yaml-file-0>`.
+The yaml file for this application differs from the typical yaml files in that it will be a **list of yaml files**, see the :ref:`example below <yaml-file>` to run EnsHofX with five members.

-.. _yaml-file-0:
+.. _yaml-file:

 .. code:: yaml